Arnazz10/Object-Detection/README.md

-## Simple Object Detection: Person / Mouse
+## Simple Object Detection: Person / Mouse / pen

 This project is a **minimal YOLO-based object detector** template that can detect and classify: